 New Guidance for Independent Contractor Classifications May Broaden Workplace Protections

 Recently the Wage and Hour Division of the U.S. Department of Labor tried to clarify an issue that has perplexed employers for years – When is a person properly classified as an Independent Contractor or an Employee?
-Throughout the years, there have been several tests used by various government agencies, the IRS, the Illinois Department of Employment Security, the Department of Labor, state and federal courts etc., with overlapping or completely different analysis used to make the determination.
+Throughout the years, there have been several tests used by various government agencies, the IRS, the Illinois Department of Employment Security, the Department of Labor and the courts with overlapping and confusing different analyses used to make the determination.

 For example, previously, the Internal Revenue Service had relied on an arcane, “20 factors” analysis to make the determination.
 Courts, on the other hand, gravitated to an “economic realities” test to make the determination.
 Other agencies, such as the Illinois department of Employment Security, focus on the contractual (if any) relations between the business and the individual.
 Hoping to put some clarity to this confusion, the U.S. Department of Labor has weighed in and explained how it believes the distinction should be made.
 The DOL analysis boils down to a set of six factors, each carrying equal weight to make the distinction between an Independent Contractor and an Employee.
 When combined, these factors all point to the economic reality of the situation.
 Based on the DOL’s position, an overwhelming majority of individuals would be classified as “Employees” rather than Independent Contractors.